 If this process sounds like a bit of a hassle, that’s because it certainly can be.
 If you would rather hire a reputable business services provider to handle this for you, that is always an option.

-Companies like Incfile and LegalZoom can research the necessary licenses and permits for your company on the federal, state, county, and municipal levels.
+Companies like Incfile can research the necessary licenses and permits for your company on the federal, state, county, and municipal levels.
 They will then send you the applications you need to acquire these permits and licenses, meaning all you need to do is fill them out and mail them in.